uptrace/bunrouter/README.md

 Finally, the UseHandler value will simply call the handler function for the pattern, without redirecting to the canonical version of the URL.

+### RequestURI vs. URL.Path

-### Escaped Slashes
+#### Escaped Slashes
 Go automatically processes escaped characters in a URL, converting + to a space and %XX to the corresponding character.
 This can present issues when the URL contains a %2f, which is unescaped to '/'.
 This isn't an issue for most applications, but it will prevent the router from correctly matching paths and wildcards.

 For example, the pattern `/post/:post` would not match on `/post/abc%2fdef`, which is unescaped to `/post/abc/def`.
 The desired behavior is that it matches, and the `post` wildcard is set to `abc/def`.

-Therefore, this router works with the raw URL, stored in the Request.RequestURI variable.
+Therefore, this router defaults to using the raw URL, stored in the Request.RequestURI variable.
 Matching wildcards and catch-alls are then unescaped, to give the desired behavior.

 TL;DR: If a requested URL contains a %2f, this router will still do the right thing.
 Some Go HTTP routers may not due to [Go issue 3659](https://code.google.com/p/go/issues/detail?id=3659).

+#### http Package Utility Functions

+Although using RequestURI avoids the issue described above, certain utility functions such as `http.StripPrefix` modify URL.Path, and expect that the underlying router is using that field to make its decision.
+If you are using some of these functions, set the router's `PathSource` member to `URLPath`.
+This will give up the proper handling of escaped slashes described above, while allowing the router to work properly with these utility functions.

 ## Error Handlers